 |Distance :||42 miles|

 We woke at 0600 in order to catch the west bound tide to Falmouth.
 We left the anchorage along with one other yacht at around 0700.
 Once past Rame Head we were able to sail slowly away from the coast whilst the other yacht motored directly into the wind.
 As the wind backed to the west it took us further out to sea.
 We made good speed and had an exhilarating sail.

 After a couple of tacks dark rain clouds approached and brought a squall so we took in several reefs in the genoa and dropped the mizzen.
 By this time we were round St Anthony Head and able to turn toward Falmouth.
 The wind was perfect for us to sail up The Carrick Roads and we didn't need to worry about depth as we were near high water.
 As we turned into the narrow river toward King Harry Passage the wind dropped so we motored the rest of the way.
 We were very disappointed to be reminded that the Smuggler's Cottage is no longer a tea rooms and we would have to miss our cream tea.
 When we were here in Ocean Mist we were able to see the amazing museum and memorabilia about the D Day landings.
 It's now all been sold and the cottage is now a private House.
 We anchored in the Truro River in a lovely peaceful spot surrounded by woodland and birdlife at low water.
 A large blue boat called Cape Cornwall was still here after 2 years with an older couple living on board.
-We are not sure whether they have been here all winter.
+We weren't sure whether they had been here all winter, but later discovered that they over-winter in a marina and spend the summers on the river.
 We enjoyed a sunshine and showery evening at anchor, something we hadn't experienced for a while.
 We were treated to a few rainbows and overnight listened to the sound of the rain on the hatches.